wptrainingteam/finding-a-topic-for-a-wordpress-talk/README.md

 * What is your speaking experience, if any?
 * What you want out of the workshop

-### [ Why are we holding a workshop for <specific group>
+### Why are we holding a workshop for {specific group}

-There are a few reasons that we want to hold this workshop for <specific group> today:
+There are a few reasons that we want to hold this workshop for {specific group} today:

 1. A disproportionately large number of the speakers at WordPress meetups and WordCamps (and tech events in general) are one kind of person.
-That means that the speakers do not represent everyone sitting in the audience. <Specific group> may, therefore feel like they don't belong there.
-But there are many <specific group> with a wide range of knowledge to share and everyone can feel included.
+That means that the speakers do not represent everyone sitting in the audience. {Specific group} may, therefore feel like they don't belong there.
+But there are many {specific group} with a wide range of knowledge to share and everyone can feel included.
 2. WordPress is amazing in that it is open source and so all sorts of people use it.
 We want a more fair representation of the users in the people who are speaking.
 3. One of the ways in which WordPress is being shaped is by the people who speak about it publicly.
-Many <specific group>, by nature of having had different life experiences, would approach problems differently.
-Just as how a developer's point of view is different from a user's point of view, so are our viewpoints vs the standard speaker. <Specific group> have experiences that aren't necessarily being shared right now.
+Many {specific group}, by nature of having had different life experiences, would approach problems differently.
+Just as how a developer's point of view is different from a user's point of view, so are our viewpoints vs the standard speaker. {Specific group} have experiences that aren't necessarily being shared right now.
 4. By bringing in more diverse people, there's a better chance of bringing in folks who are straddling several roles and thus creating unique things with unique perspectives.
 Power users who use it in interesting ways, front-end developers, business people who use plugins to make specific kinds of sites, typographers who use WordPress to do crazy things with typography....
 People to talk about running a business in WordPress, how developers can communicate with designers, different things you can do with WordPress...... etc. ]

 ### What We Are Looking For

-* If you are giving this workshop to recruit speakers for a particular WordCamp or meetup, this is a good time to explain what you are looking for if you need speakers to speak on particular subjects or to particular audiences.
+If you are giving this workshop to recruit speakers for a particular WordCamp or meetup, this is a good time to explain what you are looking for if you need speakers to speak on particular subjects or to particular audiences.

 ### Dispelling The Myths (What We Think A Speaker Is vs What They Actually Are)